BENEFITING: HOMEWOOD CHILDRENS VILLAGE

 David Carter Memorial Scholarship

-This year the staff at Homewood Children's Village is running to raise money for the innaugural year of the David Carter Memorial Scholarship.
+This year the staff at Homewood Children's Village is running to raise money for the inaugural year of the David J. Carter Memorial Scholarship.
 David was a member of the Homewood Children's Village team whose light and brilliance was lost too soon.
-David attended Wilkinsburg High School and graduated from Carnegie Mellon University with a degree in engineering.
+David attended Wilkinsburg High School and graduated with honors from Carnegie Mellon University, receiving a dual degree in mechanical engineering and biomedical engineering.
 He had a love for education and serving young people.
 Proceeds will go to establishing an annual scholarship, in memory of David, for high school students in the East End served by the Homewood Children's Village.

 The Homewood Children's Village was founded in 2010 to break down barriers to success that Homewood's children and families face.